 - 18 new graduate first year medical clinicians, with each being employed as 1.0 FTE.

-Hospital A should report the total number 18 full time equivalent trainees (i.e. 18 x 1.0) against the area of clinical focus for Medicine, unspecified (i.e. 300.000 Medicine, unspecified).
-They will be differentiated from pre-entry students through the data item Stage - 3 medical clinicians enrolled in General Surgery year 2 coursework, with each clinician requiring 0.6 FTE for their training. - Hospital A should report the total number 1.8 full time equivalent trainees (i.e. 3 x 0.6) against the area of clinical focus for General surgery (i.e. 300.301 Surgery general).
+Hospital A should report the total number 18 FTE trainees (i.e. 18 x 1.0) against the area of clinical focus for Medicine, unspecified (i.e. 300.000 Medicine, unspecified).
+They will be differentiated from pre-entry students through the data item Stage of training.

+- Three medical clinicians enrolled in General Surgery year two coursework, with each clinician requiring 0.6 FTE for their training.

+Hospital A should report the total number 1.8 FTE (i.e. 3 x 0.6) against the area of clinical focus for General surgery (i.e. 300.301 Surgery - general).